 7. Examinable material on committals for sentence will consist of powers to commit for sentence and be limited to the fact that there are different provisions relating to different circumstances.
-The relevant material is addressed in paragraphs D23.30, D23.42 and the first sub-paragraph of D23.55 of Blackstone's Criminal Practice 2023.
+The relevant material is addressed in paragraphs D23.30, D23.42 and the first sub-paragraph of D23.55 (first sub-paragraph up to "... ss.14 to 19;" and third, fourth and fifth sub-paragraphs only) of Blackstone's Criminal Practice 20232024.

-The following are the specific leading case authorities with which students should be familiar (and should be able to refer to by name): Goodyear, Newton.
+The following are the specific leading case authorities with which students should be familiar (and should be able to refer to by name): Goodyear [2005] EWCA Crim 888 and, Newton (1982) 77 Cr App R 13.